lithops-cloud/lithops/runtime/README.md

 ## Custom runtime

+1. **Build your own PyWren runtime**

     If you need some Python modules (or other system libraries) which are not included in the default docker images (see table above), it is possible to build your own PyWren runtime with all of them.

-1. **Build your own PyWren runtime**

     This alternative usage is based on to build a local Docker image, deploy it to the docker hub (you need a [Docker Hub account](https://hub.docker.com)) and use it as a PyWren base runtime.
-    Project provides the skeleton of the Docker image:
+    Project provides some skeletons of Docker images, for example:

-    * [Dockerfile](Dockerfile) - The image is based on `python:3.6-slim-jessie`.
+    * [Dockerfile](ibm_cf/Dockerfile) - The image is based on `python:3.6-slim-jessie`.

     To build your own runtime, first install the Docker CE version in your client machine.
 You can find the instructions [here](https://docs.docker.com/install/).
 If you already have Docker installed omit this step.